Inside the addiction itself, an essential part of the solution lies patiently, gracefully waiting.

 The addict’s Grace

 Some people are more sensitive to it than others, possibly through some challenging early life experiences.
 Thus one may also become aware of it through the feeling of (a relief of) suffering ― sensitivity or vulnerability?
 Some find it in different ways.
-Paradoxically as it may seem at first and second sight, an addict has found it in his addiction.
+Paradoxically as it may seem, an addict has found it in his addiction.
 That doesn’t make him a lesser person.